Understanding

 Once excavation starts, things will happen pretty fast.
 The excavator will first clear out a path for the driveway, if needed and at least get a base rough driveway in to be able to get all the heavy equipment into the job site.
 After that, any trees and clearing will take place and once that is completed he will start by digging the hole for the foundation.
 We usually doze the top soil over into separate piles so it can be reused at the end and put back on top for easier and better grass growing.

 This whole process may only take just a day or two or a few days depending on the situation.
 It’s critical to have this done correctly.
-Poorly dug wholes can end up costing a lot more money in stone and concrete.
+Poorly dug holes can end up costing a lot more money in stone and concrete.
 It’s also critical to be sure the foundation is square and the correct dimensions.
 Modular homes are built pretty square at the manufacturing facility.
-Unlike a stick built home, modular homes aren’t built to disguise imperfections in the foundation.
+Unlike a stick- built home, modular homes aren’t built to disguise imperfections in the foundation.

 Foundation, Footings & Walls